johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 ## Maize Plant Metaphor ##

 In the gospel of John, Jesus refers to his own mission using the metaphor of a seed that enters the ground and dies, in order to produce a large harvest.
-Grown throughout sub-Saharan Africa, the maize plant provides a similar highly recognisable metaphor.
+Grown throughout sub-Saharan Africa, the maize plant provides a similar, highly recognisable metaphor.

 ---

-> Using maize to represent messianic community reminds us that we are called, like the Messiah, to live sacrificial, obedient lives in order to become a kind of *life-giving bread* to the peoples of the world (read John 6 & 20:21).
+>	Representing messianic community with maize, which forms the daily diet of millions of African people, reminds us that we are called, like the Messiah, to become a kind of *life-giving bread* to the peoples of the world (read John 6 & 20:21).

 ---